 - Pour tamarind juice and bring to a boil in high flame.

 - Close pan with a lid and simmer until garlic & shallots become soft.

 - Add salt & bring to a final boil.

 - Now puli kuzhambu is ready.

-- I always like to add powdered jaggery to any pungently spiced curry as it elevates its taste; you can also try adding 1/2 tsp jaggery (along with salt) in this puli kuzhambu.
+- I always like to add powdered jaggery to any pungently spiced curry as it elevates its taste; you may also try adding 1/2 tsp jaggery (along with salt) in this puli kuzhambu.

-- A teaspoon of rice is added in curry masala as a thickening agent.
+- A teaspoon of rice is roasted for making curry masala for the beautiful aroma and also as a thickening agent.

 How to serve : Pulikuzhambu may be served with plain rice along with paruppu or keerai.